bilalbari3/personal-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a psychiatry resident at MGH/McLean Hospital.
-I am passionate about understanding what makes us intelligent and how these processes go awry in mental illness.
-I am broadly interested in computational psychiatry, particularly at the interface of cognitive science and psychiatry.
+I am a psychiatrist at McLean Hospital, where I split my time between patient care and research.
+Clinically, I am interested in expanding access to mental health care.
+Scientifically, I want to understand what makes us intelligent and how these processes go awry in mental illness.
 My current work focuses on how cognitive resource limitations may give rise to psychopathology.
-I hope to develop and apply resource-rational theories of cognition to better understand, diagnose, prognosticate, predict therapeutic response, and develop new treatments for mental illness.

-I received my BS in Biomedical Engineering from Georgia Tech where I worked with [Garrett Stanley](https://stanley.gatech.edu/).
-I completed my MD/PhD at Johns Hopkins and pursued a PhD with [Jeremiah Cohen](https://cohenlab.johnshopkins.edu/).
+I completed adult psychiatry residency at [MGH/McLean Hospital](https://mghmcleanpsychiatry.massgeneralbrigham.org/), where I worked with [Sam Gershman](https://gershmanlab.com/) on resource-bounded rationality.
+I completed my MD/PhD at Johns Hopkins and pursued a PhD in Neuroscience with [Jeremiah Cohen](https://cohenlab.johnshopkins.edu/).
 I characterized the neural circuitry (particularly cortico-basal-ganglia circuits) underlying flexible decision making.
-I collaborated with [Tricia Janak'](http://www.janaklab.com/)s lab to better characterize the role of basal ganglia circuits in motivated behavior and [Charlie Bradberry](https://irp.drugabuse.gov/staff-members/charles-w-bradberry-ph-d/)'s lab to characterize reversal learning behavior in squirrel monkeys.
-I currently work with [Sam Gershman](https://gershmanlab.com/) on resource-bounded rationality.

-Outside of my core research focus, I am interested in causal inference (particularly from observational data), statistical modeling, and medical decision making.
+I received my BS in Biomedical Engineering from Georgia Tech.